bartwc/website2/src/foo/fizz.md

 “[is a place on campus where you can develop in areas that are not always part of the academic training, but which are invaluable.
 X focuses on the *needs of young people* and has a variable range in the field of sports, games, arts, crafts, reflection and lifestyle.
 The offer ranges from courses, ticket hours, events and projects to, for example, free use of a student kitchen and living room and the initiation of activities and/or programming.](https://www.tudelft.nl/x/over-x/ons-verhaal)”

+Compare prices in 2025 with the prices of 2023 shown below to see effects of inflation.

 [X-Subscription](https://x.tudelft.nl/shop/items?type=subscription) - 1 Week (9€) | 1 Month (29€) | 3 Months (72€) | 6 Months (111€) | 1 Year (161€)

 Fitness Facilities - 1 Week (8€) | 1 Month (27€) | 3 Months (64€) | 6 Months (100€) | 1 Year (144€)